 1. Save Up to 50% on Los Angeles Attractions

 The main reason to buy a Go Los Angeles pass is for the discounted admission.
-Keep in mind that how much you actually save will be based on how much you decide to see and do in L.A.
+Remember how much you actually save will be based on how much you decide to see and do in L.A.

 2. Go Los Angeles Saves Time